Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: VirtualHome-Social

-\textbf{Human-like Agents.} To enable a training and testing environment for human-AI interactions, it is critical to incorporate built-in agents that emulate humans when engaging in multi-agent activities. \cite{carroll2019utility} has attempted to train policies imitating human demonstrations.
+\textbf{Human-like agents.} To enable a training and testing environment for human-AI interactions, it is critical to incorporate built-in agents that emulate humans when engaging in multi-agent activities. \cite{carroll2019utility} has attempted to train policies imitating human demonstrations.
 But those policies would not reliably perform complex tasks in partially observable environments.
 Therefore, we devise a planning-based agent with bounded rationality, provided as part of the platform.
 This agent operates on the symbolic representation of its partial observation of the environment.
 As shown in Figure~\ref{fig:alice_overview}, it relies on two key components: 1) a belief of object locations in the environment (Figure~\ref{fig:alice_belief} in Appendix~\ref{sec:alice}), and 2) a hierarchical planner, which uses Monte Carlo Tree Search (MCTS) \citep{browne2012survey} and regression planning (RP) \citep{korf1987planning} to find a plan for a given goal based on its belief.
 At every step, the human-like agent updates its belief based on the latest observation, finds a new plan, and executes the first action of the plan concurrently with other agents.
+The proposed design allows agents to robustly perform tasks in partially observable environments while producing human-like behaviors\footnote{We conducted a user study rating how realistic were the trajectories of the agents and those created by humans, and found no significant difference between the two groups.
+More details can be found in Appendix~\ref{sec:app_human_exp_single}.}.
+We provide more details of this agent in Appendix~\ref{sec:alice}.